caleb531/open-conference-url/README.md

 ## Preferences

-The `prefs.json` file that's part of the workflow contains the relevant configuration for various aspects of the workflow's behavior.
+This workflow contains user configuration options for various aspects of the workflow's behavior.
+To view this preferences file:

+1. Right-click the workflow in Alfred Preferences
+2. Choose **Open In Finder**
+3. Navigate into the `ocu` folder
+4. Open `prefs.json` in your preferred text editor

 What follows is a description of each preference you can configure.
 If you are unfamiliar with JSON syntax, you can find many quick tutorials online.

 ### offset_from_today